 10.7 The Tribunal finds that there is sufficient market rental evidence before it and it does not have to consider the evidence of the 'emerging tone of the list'.

-10.8 In the circumstances, the Tribunal having regard to the physical characteristics of the subject property and the peripheral location, deem it appropriate to reduce the valuation to $\notin 23,000$.
+10.8 In the circumstances, the Tribunal having regard to the isolated location of the subject property, deem it appropriate to reduce the valuation to €33,000.